Based on an incident in the Black Hawk

 She might've heard a whirr

-As a missile flew, so close to her
+As a shot flew by, close to her,

 The horse was towing the two,